nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 The software can be installed both on physical and virtualized hardware.

-*Note*: If MySQL database engine is already installed then installation requires that root user can access database using UNIX socket peer authentication without password.
+*Note*: If MySQL database engine is already installed then installation requires that `root` user can access database using UNIX socket peer authentication without password.

 ### 2.2 Network Diagram

-The network diagram below provides an example of a basic Access Point setup.
+The network diagram below provides an example of an Access Point setup when dynamic discovery is used.

 ![network diagram](img/ig-as_network_diagram.svg)